ACGN-stock/acgn-stock/docs/prerender.md

 ### Run Your Own Prerender Server

-If you choose to run your own prerender server, follow these steps:
+If you choose to run your own prerender server, you can use our [prerender-server](https://github.com/ACGN-stock/acgn-stock-prerender-server) project, or follow these steps to develop your server:

 1. install [Chrome](https://www.google.com/chrome/)